osmcode/osmium-tool/man/osmium-renumber.md

 # INDEX FILES

-When the `-i` or `--index-directory` option is used, index files named `nodes.idx`, `ways.idx`, and `relations.idx` are read from and written to the given directory.
+When the **-i** or **--index-directory** option is specified, index files named `nodes.idx`, `ways.idx`, and `relations.idx` are read from and written to the given directory together with a file called `start_ids` that contains the start IDs set with **--start-id/-s**.

 This can be used to force consistent mapping over several invocations of `osmium renumber`, for instance when you want to remap an OSM data file and a corresponding OSM change file.

-The index files are in binary format, but you can use the following command line to convert them into something readable:
+The index files are in binary format, but you can print the indexes in text format using the **--show-index** option:

-    od -An -td8 -w8 TYPE.idx | cat -n
+    osmium renumber -i idxdir --show-index node     >nodes-index.txt osmium renumber -i idxdir --show-index way      >ways-index.txt osmium renumber -i idxdir --show-index relation >relations-index.txt

 # DIAGNOSTICS